House of Tsai (蔡)

 Yishai Hsu

 She is widely regarded as a behind-the-scenes power broker whose authority is built on regulatory knowledge, cross-sector alliances, and long-term reciprocal obligations rather than public-facing leadership.Career and establishment of HZ Life sciences ProcurementAfter completing her studies at National Taipei University of Nursing and Health Sciences (國立臺北護理健康大學), Brigitte Tsai remained in Taipei and assisted with internal coordination at TSS, focusing on documentation, compliance preparation, and liaison work related to healthcare-adjacent partners.
 Her role was not publicly titled and did not carry executive designation.She later married Hsu Han-sheng (余翰生), an aspiring technology entrepreneur who would go on to found Qiming Technologies (啟明科技), a regional technology firm focused on enterprise systems and digital infrastructure.From their marriage, Brigitte Tsai and Hsu Han-sheng jointly established HZ Life Sciences Procurement Co.
 Ltd. (合準生命科學採購股份有限公司).
 The company was structured as a medical procurement and supply coordination firm, specializing in pharmaceuticals, medical devices, and hospital consumables.While legally registered as an independent entity, HZ Life Sciences operated functionally within the TSS ecosystem, coordinating sourcing, compliance, and distribution for healthcare institutions.Personal lifeBrigitte Tsai married Hsu Han-sheng in 1997, and the family’s domestic arrangements were initially centered in Taipei, with extended periods spent between Taiwan and Singapore following the expansion of their business interests.In recent years, the family has been based primarily in Singapore, with increasing time spent in Indonesia, reflecting the region’s expanding medical and healthcare procurement markets.Shu Han-sheng has a son from a previous marriage, Hsu Feng (舒楓).
 In 2025, following the death of Hsu Feng’s mother, Liang Yilan (梁怡蘭), Hsu Feng relocated to live with the Tsai household.
 The transition was acknowledged privately and without public comment.The addition of Hsu Feng to the household prompted renewed discussion within business and family circles regarding succession expectations.
 Prior assumptions had centered on Hsu Nian-xing as the presumed heir.
 Observers have since questioned whether Hsu Feng’s presence alters those expectations, or whether the distinction remains nominal.No formal statement has been issued.Philanthropy activitiesWhile her influence is rooted in procurement networks and pharmaceutical supply chains, Brigitte Tsai public reputation has been shaped largely through cultural patronage, educational philanthropy, and sustained participation in civic and professional events across Taiwan and Southeast Asia.Beginning in the mid-2000s, Brigitte established and funded several institutions aimed at supporting arts, heritage preservation, and contemporary cultural production.
-These initiatives are often interpreted as both genuine cultural advocacy and strategic soft-power engagement.Notable foundations and initiatives include: • The Southern Form Heritage Initiative (南形文化保存計畫): A long-term sponsorship program focused on the preservation of regional crafts, traditional performance arts, and vernacular architecture in southern Taiwan.
-The initiative operates through partnerships with academic institutions and local cultural bureaus, avoiding direct branding. • HZ Exchange Trust (余蔡文化交流基金): Co-established with Hsu Han-sheng, this fund promotes medical student exchange programs between Taiwan, Singapore, and Indonesia, including residencies and archival research grants.
+These initiatives are often interpreted as both genuine cultural advocacy and strategic soft-power engagement.Notable foundations and initiatives include: • Society for Heritage & Arts Preservation Endowment (SHAPE): A long-term sponsorship program for preserving regional crafts, traditional performance arts, and vernacular architecture in Asia, especially in Taiwan, supports the protection of cultural heritage by funding artisans, performers, local communities, and restoration projects over multiple years.
+The program may provide grants, apprenticeships, research support, and public exhibitions to help sustain endangered traditions while encouraging younger generations to participate. • HZ Exchange Trust (余蔡文化交流基金): Co-established with Hsu Han-sheng, this fund promotes medical student exchange programs between Taiwan, Singapore, and Indonesia, including residencies and archival research grants.

 Yishai Hsu